emreburakbakdemir/covertovert/code/README.md

     - **message_len:** An integer indicating the length of the binary message to be generated.
     - **bit_len:** An integer representing the size of each binary chunk to be encoded in ICMP packet sequence numbers.
 Possible Values: {1,2,4,8,16}
     - **key:** A 16-bit integer masking the information for secure transmission.
+    - **dest_ip:** IP address of the receiver.

     **Functionality**
     - Generates a random binary message using **generate_random_binary_message_with_logging()** function provided in CovertChannelBase.py file.
 The generated message is logged into the specified **log_file_name**
     - Splits the binary message into chunks which **len(chunk) = bit_len**
-    - Encodes the binary message into ICMP packet sequence number and attaches it to the IP layer which is destined to the reciever IP.
+    - Encodes the binary message into ICMP packet sequence number and attaches it to the IP layer which is destined to the **dest_ip**.
     - Than sends the packets using **CovertChannelBase.send()** function.